 億yi4 originally meant peace or stability, i.e. feeling comfortable and maintaining an equilibrium; it later acts as the phonetic loan characters denoting 100,000 (archaic) or 100,000,000 (current) and what one thinks in one’s mind (意yi4).
 It is interpreted here as a large number, as well as speculating and bearing (loss) with equanimity, i.e. in line 2.
 To bear in mind and maintain one's mission is seen in line 5.

-Feminine line 2 is affected and in a stern and cruel state as it rides on masculine line 1 (the representative line of the lower trigram Zhen, the thunder).
+Feminine line 2 is affected and in a stern and cruel state as it rides on masculine line 1 (the representative line of the lower trigram Zhen, thunder).
 It should climb to the top of nine high mountains represented by masculine line 4, even though it would again represent tenderness riding over rigidity.
 Nine (high mountains) here signifies the old masculine, i.e. the masculine line 4.

 Enlightenment through six two: 1) to persist in following the plan and 2) not to forfeit the large to save the small.
 It is thundering again and the situation becomes dangerous.
-One must be brave in face of challenges and calmly accept the loss, even if it is significant.
-What was lost is worldly possessions which can be recovered if one keeps moving forward and secures the post.
+One must be brave in face of challenges and calmly accept the loss even if it is significant.
+What has been lost is worldly possessions which can be recovered if one keeps moving forward and secures the post.
 Should this line change to masculine and not act righteously, the hexagram would become Gui Mei (54).

 The 3rd line

-The thunder continues and seems endless; it terrifies people into a kind of trance.
+Thunder continues and seems endless; it terrifies people into a kind of trance.
 The eldest son should remain conscious and keep moving forward in pursuit of his goal; then he can free himself from the calamity caused by inactivity. 蘇su1 means coming back to consciousness; 蘇蘇 depicts the mental state of one just recovering from unconsciousness induced by fright.

-Line 3 reaches the upper extremity of the lower trigram Zhen (the thunder); the upper trigram above is another Zhen; it is not a place suitable for staying.
+Line 3 reaches the upper extremity of the lower trigram Zhen (thunder); the upper trigram above is another Zhen; it is not a place suitable for staying.
 However feminine line 3 tends to remain still as if it is scared in a kind of trance.
 Provided it can move as Zhen (i.e. to move and the eldest son) and exchange positions with line 4, the upcoming peril of the inner upper trigram Kan (the abyss, water) will disappear.
 Peril will lead to calamity which is a self-made one because of its staying still.
-Even though the inner lower trigram still appears in the form of Kan after exchanging positions, the inner upper trigram becomes Zhen (to move), and the upper trigram Kun (submission, earth) which represents the plains.
+Even though the inner lower trigram still appears in the form of Kan after exchanging positions, the inner upper trigram becomes Zhen (to move), and the upper trigram Kun1 (submission, earth) which represents the plains.
 As a result, it can leave peril.